Siddhant8000441/notepad/README.md

 ## Getting Started

-To get started with the React Notepad App, follow these simple steps:
+To get started with the React Notepad App

-### 1. Clone the Repository

-Clone the repository to your local machine using Git: